Monday, 5 August 2024

 through their encounter with Jesus,

-and they kind-of-fused the Jewish idea
+and they kind-of fused the idea

 of a son of God being a human/divine being,